Andrew Feinstein: Post-parliamentary career in the United Kingdom

 After the Party achieved commercial success in South Africa and Feinstein left Investec to focus on writing and campaigning.
 By the end of 2007, he had started his own consultancy.
 An international edition of the book was published in 2009.

 In January 2010, Feinstein launched the non-governmental organization Corruption Watch UK (renamed to Shadow World Investigations in 2021) jointly with Susan Hawley, the founder and later executive director of Spotlight on Corruption.
 As of 2025, he is the executive director of the organisation.

-From January 2010 to July 2011, he was an Open Society International Fellow while writing his second book, The Shadow World (2011).
+From January 2010 to July 2011, Feinstein was an Open Society International Fellow while writing his second book, The Shadow World (2011).
 He also held a fellowship at the Rockefeller Foundation's Bellagio Center in Italy and participated in the Distinguished Visitors Programme at the London School of Economics.

-By 2021, he became an associate in Greg Power's London-based political consultancy non-profit Global Partners Governance (described in 2014 as "a privileged contractor to the Foreign Office for consulting missions in the Middle East"), after featuring in the organisation's podcast in 2017.
+By 2021, Feinstein became an associate in Greg Power's London-based political consultancy non-profit Global Partners Governance (described in 2014 as "a privileged contractor to the Foreign Office for consulting missions in the Middle East"), after featuring in the organisation's podcast in 2017.

 In early 2025, Feinstein joined the board of Declassified UK, an investigative journalism website set up in 2019 by Matt Kennard and Mark Curtis to cover the UK's role on the international stage.

 Feinstein has filed parliamentary submissions of evidence in the United Kingdom, the European Union, and multiple European, Middle Eastern and African countries.

 Political involvement in the United Kingdom

 Labour Party

 Shortly after arriving in the United Kingdom, Feinstein rejected proposals to join the Labour Party and run as its candidate for the parliament.
 He became a member of Labour during the 2015 leadership election to support Jeremy Corbyn's winning bid.
 In December 2019, along with 42 other leading cultural figures, Feinstein signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
 The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."

 Feinstein spoke at various events organised by the Labour Against the Witchhunt campaign, criticising the allegations of antisemitism in the British Labour Party under Jeremy Corbyn's leadership as politically motivated.

-In December 2020, he described Keir Starmer, Corbyn's successor as the Labour Party leader, as "inauthentic" and "severely lacking in charisma".
+In December 2020, Feinstein described Keir Starmer, Corbyn's successor as the Labour Party leader, as "inauthentic" and "severely lacking in charisma".
 After leaving the party, he remained highly critical of Starmer and the direction Labour had taken under Starmer's leadership, accusing Starmer of, among other things, being "terrible on Gaza".